-- 50% of total rates levied in respect of properties used for games or sports except galloping races, harness races, or greyhound races that hold club licences under the Sale of Liquor Act 1989. - 50% of targeted rates only, levied in respect of properties used by any branch of the arts. - 50% of total rates levied in respect of properties qualifying under the categories of community care type or volunteer organisations. - 100% of general rates and UAGC levied in respect of properties qualifying under the category of natural, historical or cultural conservation properties. - 50% of the charged cost for the estimated volume of water lost through leakage once conditions have been met. - 100% of the total rates charged under \$10.
+- 50% of targeted rates only, levied in respect of properties used for games or sports except galloping races, harness races, or greyhound races that do not hold club licences under the Sale and Supply of Alcohol Act 2012. - 50% of total rates levied in respect of properties used for games or sports except galloping races, harness races, or greyhound races that hold club licences under the Sale of Liquor Act 1989. - 50% of targeted rates only, levied in respect of properties used by any branch of the arts. - 50% of total rates levied in respect of properties qualifying under the categories of community care type or volunteer organisations. - 100% of general rates and UAGC levied in respect of properties qualifying under the category of natural, historical or cultural conservation properties. - 50% of the charged cost for the estimated volume of water lost through leakage once conditions have been met. - 100% of the total rates charged under \$10.